lorefnon/collection-joiner/README.md

     // Fetch users and ranks in parallel const rels = await fetchAll({
         ranks: {
+            // fetch ranks
             fetch: async () => ranks,
+            // A guard can be passed to indicate if the collection needs to be fetched
+            //
+            // This is convenient for example, if based on user provided parameters we
+            // need to decide if ranks are needed or not
             if: () => true
         },

+        // When guards are not needed, it is sufficient to just pass
+        // a fetcher function
         users: async () => users,
     })